-Try my easy roasted garlic basil pasta sauce today.
-It’s thick and full of garlic and fresh basil.
+Try my easy basil roasted garlic tomato sauce today.
+This pasta sauce is thick and full of garlic and fresh basil.
 Serve it with your favorite pasta!

 I love garlic.
 I needed to eat it all.